Menu

 Why Runners and Marathon Runners Need to Save on Insurance Premiums

 Naturally, that’s an extra premium each month.
-If you require a level of income protection, then a great way to cover the cost of that is to save on your life insurance premium and possibly merge your life insurance and health plan to the one insurance provider to save even more.
+If you require a level of income protection, a great way to cover the cost is to save on your life insurance premium.

 Whatever your insurance needs are, flexibility is paramount.
 Among the most flexible policies are those designed for runners.

-While most insurance application forms will ask if you exercise regularly, general providers only see this as a plus but do nothing to incentivise your healthy living or even reward you with a lower premium.
+While most insurance application forms will ask if you exercise regularly, general providers only see this as a plus, but do nothing to incentivise your healthy living or even reward you with a lower premium.

-It’s only natural they should be since running is proven to increase your life expectancy, which means you’ll be paying the premiums for longer.
-That’s why insurance firms focused on active living will contribute toward helping you keep fit, stay fit and reward you for doing so.
+That’s why insurance firms focused on active living will contribute to helping you keep fit and stay fit, and reward you for doing so.

-The Insurance Hero team have access to the UK’s largest database of insurance providers, including those not on comparison websites.
 We work with a diverse panel of select insurers, including those specialising in life insurance for runners, marathon runners and athletes.

-We’ll compare the whole of market for specific insurance policies that match your lifestyle and return you only the best policies with the most attractive pricing.
+We’ll compare the whole of the market for specific insurance policies that match your lifestyle and return you only the best policies with the most attractive pricing.

 Fill out the form to determine how much your running lifestyle could save you on monthly or annual premiums.
 Term life insurance for runners is also available.